cocotb/cocotb/CONTRIBUTING.md

 ### Selecting a Language and Simulator for Regression

-`tox` supports the usage of the environment variables [`SIM`](https://docs.cocotb.org/en/stable/building.html#var-SIM) and [`TOPLEVEL_LANG`](https://docs.cocotb.org/en/stable/building.html#var-TOPLEVEL_LANG) to select a simulator and language to run the regression.
+`tox` supports the usage of the environment variables [`SIM`](https://docs.cocotb.org/en/latest/building.html#var-SIM) and [`TOPLEVEL_LANG`](https://docs.cocotb.org/en/latest/building.html#var-TOPLEVEL_LANG) to select a simulator and language to run the regression.
 By default the tests will attempt to run with the Icarus Verilog simulator.

-For example, if you wanted to run tests with GHDL on Linux with Python 3.8, you would issue the following command.
+For example, if you wanted to run tests with GHDL on Linux with Python 3.8, you would issue the following command:

 ```command
 SIM=ghdl TOPLEVEL_LANG=vhdl tox -e py38-linux